 Resource Library Community Land Trusts

 Community land trusts sometimes referred to as CLTs, are a powerful means to counter a red-hot real estate market.
-All too often, during times of exponential growth, lower wage earners are left with few options to be able to afford a home of their own.
+All too often, during times of exponential growth, lower wage to moderate earners are left with few options to be able to afford a home of their own.
 We all know encouraging homeownership creates a variety of economic and community benefits.
 In addition to the services that the CDA provides — such as first-time homeownership counseling and down payment assistance — promoting more access to buying a home makes Scott County stronger.
 Here’s how it works.

 - A family or individual purchases a house on land owned by the community land trust.